Written by Drs. J.R. Fried, J.C. Watters, J. Gerstle, and G. Willing

 The second component driving our curriculum development is the integrated one-year M.Eng. program that follows the B.S. program.
 Like the Bachelor’s degree, the M.Eng. degree is ABET-accredited, but at the advanced level.
 Currently, about 30-40% of graduating seniors elect to stay on for the M.Eng.
 All M.Eng. students are required to take the same core courses taken by all graduate students in the department, namely ChE Analysis, Advanced Thermodynamics, Advanced Reactor Design, and Transport Phenomena, along with 12 credit hours of technical electives.
 The students have the choice of following either a thesis or a non-thesis alternative.
 In the thesis option, the students are required to take six credit hours of M.Eng.
 Thesis.
 For these credits, the student works with a faculty member in developing and completing a 1-year research project, at the end of which they must write and defend a thesis.
 For those following the non-thesis option, the thesis credits are replaced by a two-course sequence, Engineering Project Fundamentals I and II (CHE 698 and 699).
 During this two-course sequence, students learn how to develop a project proposal with a focus on the processes used in industry, create a budget for the project, protect intellectual property, and then develop a business plan.
 These courses are intended to help students cultivate the skills they will need to succeed as a process or project engineer, as almost all of the students that take the non-thesis alternative intend to pursue a career in industry.

-Research Activities in the Department.
 Research focus areas in the Chemical Engineering Department include bioenergy, biomaterials, biomimetic systems, bioprocessing, biofuels & bio-products, adsorption & catalysis, complex fluids, computational fluid dynamics, fuel cells, membranes, microfabrication, microreactors, molecular simulations, nanomaterials & nanochannels, photovoltaic materials, polymers, and sensors.
 Table 1 lists faculty in ChE and their research areas.

-Research Centers.
 There are several significant research centers located on the Belknap campus that help to support research groups working within our department as well as the broader university community.
 Two of these centers, the Conn Center for Renewable Energy Research and the Rapid Prototyping Center, are directed by ChE faculty—Mahendra Sunkara and Tom Starr, respectively.

 Arising from the Institute for Advanced Materials and Renewable Energy established in 1997 by Sunkara, the Conn Center for Renewable Energy Research was founded with a $20 million gift from alumni Hank and Rebecca Conn in 2009.
 Its vision is to become a nationally recognized center of excellence with transformational-translational research on renewable energy challenges.
 The Conn Center centers on four thematic pillars (solar, storage, biofuels, and efficiency) for conducting both grand challenge-driven applied and use-inspired basic research.
 The key aspect is to ensure scalability of concepts necessary for commercialization and addressing global challenges.
 By 2016, the Conn Center had assembled a team consisting of 12 permanent center staff members including eight theme leaders, research support staff, and administrative support staff.
 Three of the theme leaders also serve as associate ChE faculty who teach and advise students.
 The four thrust areas are focused through the following technical thematic areas: Advanced Energy Materials Manufacturing and Characterization; Solar Energy Conversion; Power Electronics; Solar Fuels; Energy Storage; Biofuels/Biomass Conversions; and Energy Efficiency.
 Every other year, the Conn Center awards the Leigh Ann Conn Prize ($50,000), which recognizes outstanding accomplishments worldwide in the field of renewable energy research.